fluentribbon/Fluent.Ribbon/README.md

-Fluent.Ribbon
+Fluent.Ribbon or "Fluent Ribbon Control Suite"
 =============
-# Fluent Ribbon Control Suite

 Fluent Ribbon Control Suite is a library that implements an Office-like (Microsoft&reg; Office Fluent&trade; user interface) for the Windows Presentation Foundation (WPF).
 It provides well-customized controls such as RibbonTabControl, Backstage, Gallery, QuickAccessToolbar, ScreenTip and so on.
 It is bundled with the most up-to-date Office 2010 and Office 2013&nbsp;styles.